Cairn

 Why it exists

 Most places on the internet ask you to speak often, quickly, and loudly.
-Cairn asks you to speak only once, and carefully.
-The question is simple: if the person coming after you could read a single sentence of yours, what would it be?
+Cairn asks you to speak only three times in your life, and carefully.
+The question is simple: if the person coming after you could read a few sentences of yours from across the years, what would they be?

 How it is run

-Cairn is operated by a single individual as a sole proprietorship.
+Cairn is operated independently.
 No investors, no ads, no tracking cookies.
-The operator's full legal contact information is published in the Commercial Disclosure page (required under Japan's Act on Specified Commercial Transactions).
+The operator's legal contact information is published in the Commercial Disclosure page (required under Japan's Act on Specified Commercial Transactions).

 Money

-Writing costs $3 or $1, depending on the country you write from.
-The two tiers reflect differences in local purchasing power, so the burden of writing feels roughly the same wherever you are.
+Three stones cost $15, $9, or $3, depending on the country you write from.
+The price is shown as a clean per-stone × 3: $5 × 3, $3 × 3, or $1 × 3.
+PPP-based tiered pricing — the three tiers reflect differences in local purchasing power, so the burden of writing feels roughly the same wherever you are.
 You can optionally add a donation at checkout.

 Voluntary donation amounts are donated in full (100%), less only payment processing fees.